As part of our first annual Fashion Quarterly Power List we’re talking to some of the women featured about getting work done on-the-go.

 Does technology help facilitate the work that you do, if so how?

-As far as fostering education, dialogue and visibility around access needs within the fashion industry, how does technology support this?
+As far as fostering a dialogue within your industry, how does technology support this?

-Do you use technology and your mobile device to find fresh talent, new ideas and possible collaborators?
+Do you use technology and your mobile device to find fresh inspiration, new ideas and possible collaborators?

 Have technology, mobile devices and the digital world helped open up a broader sphere of conversation and action for you?

-How does All is for All utilise technology to market itself and communicate and engage with its community?
+How do you use utilise technology to market yourself and your work, and communicate and engage with your community?

-Do you think technology and the evolution of mobile devices have changed the fashion industry (particularly for those with access needs)?
+Do you think technology and the evolution of mobile devices have changed the art industry?